(Recruiting Area: Connecticut)

 Greg Webster '09 G'11 will enter his fourth season as the offensive coordinator with the Springfield College football program during the 2019-20 academic year.
 Webster previously worked at the NCAA Division I Football Championship Subdivision (FCS) level as the Special Teams Coordinator for Defense and Defensive Backs Coach at the University of Maine.

-In his first two seasons at Springfield, the Pride's offense has continued to evolve as one of the premier rushing attacks.
+In his first three seasons at Springfield, the Pride's offense has continued to evolve as one of the premier rushing attacks.
 During a historic 2017 campaign, Webster helped direct an offense that produced the most rushing yards in all of college football, eclipsing the 4,700 yard mark, and average more than 435 yards per game on the ground, and was seventh in Division III in scoring offense, racking up 43.9 points per game.
 Under his leadership, Webster helped Jordan Wilcox become one of four national finalists for the 2017 Gagliardi National Player of the Year Trophy, as the fullback ranked in the top five nationally in rushing yards (1,786), yards per game (162.4) and total touchdowns (23), while also leading the nation with yards per rush (7.83).

 During his time at Maine, Webster moved up the ranks, starting in 2012 as video coordinator and defensive assistant, where he coached All-American corner NFL draft pick Kendall James.
 In 2013, Webster helped guided the Black Bears to the 2013 Colonial Athletic Association (CAA) Championship and the fifth seed in the FSC Playoffs as he moved into the special teams coordinator for defense.
 In 2014, Webster was promoted to the defensive backs/safeties coach and helped Maine to a pair of top 20 rankings in total defense the past two years.